High School Student Resume Templates (+ Writing Tips)

 • Capture your intentions in your career objective.

-A resume objective for high school student is one to two sentences where you state your goals for employment.
-It lets the employer know your intentions of getting hired for that role and what skills and experiences you have that make you ideal for the position job.
-It’s at the top of your high school resume template, so make sure to feature the most relevant information.
+A high school student resume objective is a one-to-two-sentence summary of your future career goals.
+It lets the employer know your intentions of getting hired for that role and what skills and experiences you have that make you ideal for the job.
+The objective goes at the top of your high school resume template, so make sure to feature the most relevant information.

 • Focus on your skills.

 Your skills and abilities are the heart of your high school resume — remember to tailor them to the job you’re applying for.
 Your skills can be written down in a simple bulleted list titled “Skills.”
-Other times, however, your resume for a high school student will allow you to organize your skills into categories and explain them in more detail, as the high school resume example shows.
+Other times, you might choose to organize your skills into categories and explain them in more detail.
+Here are a few options for displaying your skills:

-Internships, academic experiences, personal projects, extracurricular activities (such as volunteer work, sports or clubs), or temporary work experiences, like babysitting, camp counseling or seasonal positions count as relevant experience.
-You’ll see that a lot of the high school student resume templates on this page include these situations.
+Internships, academic experiences, personal projects, extracurricular activities (like volunteer work, sports and clubs) or temporary work experiences (like babysitting, camp counseling and seasonal positions) count as relevant experience.

 If you have work experience, go beyond daily tasks and use your bullet points to highlight work achievements in your high school resume.
 If you can include quantifiable metrics, meaning numbers and percentages, even better.
 For example: